 Compact Optical Spectroscopy: The Future of Food Analytics in Your Pocket

-Anna G. Mignani
+Anna Grazia Mignani

 Institute of Applied Physics "Nello Carrara" (IFAC), CNR